decacis/godot_oculus_platform/docs/functions/user.md

 Checks if the user that launched the app is entitled to the application/game.

-**Returs:** A `GDOculusPlatformPromise` that will be fulfilled if the user is entitled.
+**Returns:** A `GDOculusPlatformPromise` that will be fulfilled if the user is entitled.
 The promise will error if the user is not entitled or if the check fails.

 /// details | Example
     type: example